-RUSSO LAW GROUP, P.C.
-Attorneys and Counselors at Law ©January 2023 "safety monitoring" but as a form of verbal or physical assistance with the recognized task of ambulation.

-- ✓ A family member who wanders may often need assistance with ambulation for other reasons such as, poor balance, gait disorders, arthritis, and other mobility impairments.
-These needs should always be cited as well to establish the need for assistance at unpredictable times and to justify the appropriate span of time. - An effective care plan is one the meets your family members scheduled and unscheduled day and nighttime personal care needs, and provides you with Peace of Mind. - Besides the medical forms, family members can present detailed information about the clients needs to Medicaid in other ways.
+- Finally, care must be taken to avoid the "safety monitoring" trap.
+Assistance that is categorized as "safety monitoring" is not approved under the Medicaid program and no home care hours will be provided for this type of assistance.
+However, assistance to ensure the safe performance of recognized activities, such as to prevent falling, is not "safety monitoring", and must be provided.
+This type of assistance should be classified as assistance with ambulation or transfer not as "safety monitoring" which has the narrow definition of supervising a person who has dementia to prevent unsafe behaviors such as wandering. - A family member who has and exhibits behaviors related to dementia can obtain care if the needed assistance is not mischaracterized as a stand-alone task of "safety monitoring" but as a form of verbal or physical assistance with the recognized task of ambulation. - A family member who wanders may often need assistance with ambulation for other reasons such as, poor balance, gait disorders, arthritis, and other mobility impairments.
+These needs should always be cited as well to establish the need for assistance at unpredictable times and to justify the appropriate span of time. - An effective care plan is one the meets your family members scheduled and unscheduled day and nighttime personal care needs and provides you with Peace of Mind. - Besides the medical forms, family members can present detailed information about the client's needs to Medicaid in other ways.
 At Russo Law Group, PC, we provide our home care clients with a supplemental home care form in addition to the required medical form to be completed by the treating physician that elicits the specific medical information needed to determine the client's needs.

 NOTE: The above is merely informational and not legal advice.
-This guide was published in January 2023 and based on New York law.
+This guide was published in January of 2025 and based on New York law.
 You should contact us for any changes or updates in the law or long term care planning.
 Future changes in law may render the above information inaccurate.

 If you have any questions regarding this guide, please do not hesitate to call RUSSO LAW GROUP, P.C. at (516) 683-1717 or contact us at www.VJRussoLaw.com.

-©January 2023, Russo Law Group, P.C.
+©January 2025, Russo Law Group, P.C.